-- 5.3.1.
-Any Small Cell infrastructure requiring ground level cabinetry is not to be installed until the ground level cabinetry design has been reviewed and formally adopted by the PSC as part of these guidelines. - 5.3.2.
+- 5.3.2.
 Except when Small Cell infrastructure is attached to a wood pole, poles and all equipment must be the same color and finish as surrounding streetlight poles or third party poles. - 5.3.3.
 Except when Small Cell infrastructure is attached to a wood pole, exposed wires are not permitted. - 5.3.4.
 Corporate or company names (except for location identification purposes noted below), logos, identifying graphics or other advertisements shall not be painted, embossed, applied or displayed in any manner on the poles, equipment enclosures (boxes, cabinets, etc.), hand hole covers, or other component of the pole.
 Individual location identification information will be permitted, provided no letter, number, or graphic symbol is taller than one inch in height. - 5.3.5.
-Antenna(e) shall be attached as noted in Illustrations 1-2.
-No antenna(e) shall be attached on an arm adjacent to the pole.

-5.3.6.
-Height

-- 5.3.6.1.
-Existing Poles: Any attachment, including antenna(e), to an existing pole shall not extend the existing pole to a height of more than 32 feet or by more than 10 percent, whichever is greater. - 5.3.6.2.
-Standalone Poles: The height of any standalone pole including its antenna(e) shall not exceed 32 feet or no more than 10 percent taller than other adjacent poles, whichever is greater. - 5.3.6.3.
-Wood Poles: The height of any replacement wood pole including its antennae shall not exceed 45 feet.
+No antenna(e) shall be attached on an arm adjacent to the pole. - 5.3.6.
+Small cell infrastructure shall not be placed within the T-Base of a DDOT streetlight. - 5.3.7.
+Height - 5.3.7.1.
+Existing Poles: Any attachment, including antenna(e), to an existing pole shall not extend the existing pole to a height of more than 36 feet or by more than 10 percent, whichever is greater. - 5.3.7.2.
+Wood Poles: The height of any replacement wood pole including its antennae shall not exceed 50 feet.